-2. A municipal corporation, having adopted a charter in which it expressed a purpose to assume all powers of local self-government granted to municipalities by the Constitution of Ohio, may, in the absence of charter provisions prohibiting or limiting such action, through its legislative authority, enter into an agreement with an insurance company whereby the insurance company agrees to pay pensions to employes of the municipality after such employes have reached a certain age, or have become incapacitated, in such amounts and upon such terms as may be determined by the said legislative authority.
+- 1. In the absence of charter provisions prohibiting or limiting such action, a municipality through its legislative authority may enter into an agreement with an insurance company whereby the insurance company agrees to pay pensions to employes of a municipality after the employe has reached a certain age, or has become incapacitated, in such amounts and under such terms as may be determined by the said legislative authority. - 2.
+Unless prohibited from so doing by provisions of its charter, a municipality may provide group life or indemnity insurance for its officers and employes and pay the premium for such insurance, either in whole or in part, from the public funds of a municipality.

-COLUMBUS, OHIO, June 30, 1931.
+Columbus, Ohio, February 24, 1931.